 AMBIO has established itself as an organization recognized nationally and internationally for operating under the scheme of strengthening local capacities within working communities.

 The purpose of the Organization is to promote sustainable rural development in a comprehensive manner.
 AMBIO prides itself in implementing programs that benefit from the perspective and inclusion of typically underrepresented community members such as women and landless peasants.
 Because AMBIO works in diverse communities in Chiapas and Oaxaca, we also strive to incorporate traditional land-use practices and culturally-appropriate elements into our capacity building activities.
 We see this approach as the only way to create a lasting change in the communities we collaborate with.

-This line of action is developed transversally to the lines of action of Integral Management of the Territory, as well as to the Mitigation and Adaptation to Climate Change, since all the work carried out in these lines of action, affect the development and strengthening of local capacities.
+This action strategy is developed transversally to the actions strategies of Integral Management of the Territory, as well Climate Change and Biodiversity, since all the work carried out in these strategies, affect the development and strengthening of local capacities.

 AMBIO addresses one of its lines of action, a topic of great importance worldwide, such as Mitigation and Adaptation to Climate Change.

 The implemented initiatives seek to sensitize the population on the implications of the issue and to design in a participative way research and projects that help to face this problem in the southeast of Mexico.